The Dubuc Tomahawk is so eco-friendly and powerful, it may well be the new Tesla

 Outside the box: what a silly cliche of a phrase.
 But sometimes it fits well, as in the case of the Dubuc Tomahawk.

 Unveiled in 2014, the prototype was produced in Quebec, with almost all parts locally sourced, proving the feat possible.
-Yet Canadian investors have shown no love, so Dubuc and Kakogiannakis are looking to the US equity crowdfunding program for financing.
+Yet Canadian investors have shown no love, so Dubuc and Kakogiannakis are looking to the US equity crowdfunding program for financing their gorgeous car with its awesome new technology.

 Other eye-catching and head-turning features include scissor doors, a panoramic roof, a touch-screen dashboard control panel, hands-free voice activated commands, onboard computer with wireless connectivity, and live 360 degree cameras that allow sightlines in all directions from the front seat.
 Additional safety features include a low centre of gravity to enhance traction and stability control, plus an advanced collision and troubleshooting warning system.

-With its spacious interior cabin, the 2+2 sports car is designed to accommodate families–the Dubuc website describes a high-end sports car offering the practicalities of a sedan.
+With its spacious interior cabin, the 2+2 sports car is designed to accommodate families.
+In fact, the Dubuc website describes a high-end sports car offering the practicalities of a sedan.
 But its target demographic is actually tall men, specifically athletes, looking to spend big bucks on a snazzy car.
 How’s that for a niche market?

 - 5 Ways Smoking Harms The Environment - Jan 10, 2021